xcollantes/image-reducer/README.md

    - `--append_to_name STRING` String to add to new image filename after the original.

    - `--quality INTEGER` Level of quality for the output image.
-Integer between
-     100. By default is 40.
+Integer between100.
+By default is 40.
 The higher the number, the lower the compression.
 The lower the number, the higher the compression and lower quality.

    - `--webp` Include flag to convert to web efficient WEBP format.